 EtiopathogenesisThis section has been translated automatically.

-mutations of the PTEN1 tumor suppressor gene (phosphatase and tensin homolog gene) mapped on gene locus 10q23.3 with consecutive suppression of protein tyrosine phosphatase (PTEN), a protein that physiologically supports the onset of cell death.
-Suppression of PTEN protein thus stimulates cell proliferation and hamartose growth.
+Mutations of the PTEN1 tumor suppressor gene (phosphatase and tensin homolog gene) mapped to gene locus 10q23.3, with consecutive suppression of protein tyrosine phosphatase (PTEN), a protein that physiologically supports the onset of cell death.
+Suppression of PTEN protein thus stimulates cell proliferation and hamartoid growth.

 ManifestationThis section has been translated automatically.

 Main dermatological symptoms: Papular, centrofacial and acral lesions.
 Perioriferal and acral lentigines, pronounced papillomatosis of the oral mucosa and intestinal tract.
 Tricholemmomas, trichoepitheliomas of the face.
 More frequent lipomas, hemangiomas and vitiligo.

 Extracutaneous manifestations: avian face, microstomy, hypoplasia of the upper and lower jaw, narrow nose, antimongoloid eyelid axis.
 Lingua plicata, tooth position anomalies.
 Multiple cysts in hyperplastic mammae, liver, thyroid gland and bones.

 HistologyThis section has been translated automatically.